zeyveld/zeyveld.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Doctoral Candidate in Economics at Michigan State University.
-My research concerns the foundations of consumer economics.
-How do people's past choices affect their future ones?
-And how do their preferences vary over time?
+My research concerns demand for consumer packaged goods.